alexantoniades/python-RN2483/README.md

-# python-RN2483
-A python library for interacting with the RN2483 LoRaWAN transceiver module
+# Micropython library and tools for using RN2483 LoRaWAN Transceiver

+Compatible devices
+- ESP32 Wireless Stick
+- Raspberry Pi 3B+ (not tested)